ubm-driverless/ubm-docs/docs/guides/run_real_world_car/5_RUN.md

     ```

 - Stop bringup, and every other running node.
-- From VNC close rviz2
+- From VNC close RViz

 ## Race